ignasv/computer-networks/README.en.md

 P.P.S at least 2 assignments need to be completed to be allowed to take the exam

+P.P.P.S.
+The assignments should be presented face-to-face, in the assigned auditoriums, during the practice, until the end of the semester.

 ### Schedule

 |Group                                        |Day of the Week |Time          |Auditorium      |